ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** Failed to create or start an agent.

-**Action:** Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x010A4 ( 4260) idERR_ABORT_IDX_CALL_PROCEDURE_FAILURE Failed to call external